 Pete & Gerry’s Heirloom Eggs and the Association of Food Bloggers challenged me to come up with an original crepe recipe.
 I knew I didn’t want to make a traditional white flour crepe.
-I had experimented with Egg Crepes and Socca (crispy chickpea crepes) before, so I decided to see if I could create a recipe for an egg-based crepe featuring chickpea flour.
+I had experimented with Egg Crepes and Socca (crispy chickpea crepes) before, so I wondered if I could create a recipe for egg-based chickpea crepes.

 I am certainly no crepe master, but here are a few things I learned while developing this recipe:

 - Accept that the first few crepes might not look perfect.
 They will still taste good.